 Spryker’s entities are called Active Record classes or just Models there.

 <?php $customer = new SpyCustomer(); $customer->setFirstName('John'); $customer->setLastName('Doe'); $customer->setEmail('firstname.lastname@example.org'); $customer->save();

 save operation in a transaction.
 Sometimes, you want to save things together—for example, when you save customers and order items during the checkout.
 For this, you can use Propel’s connection.

 <?php $connection = Propel::getConnection(); $connection->beginTransaction(); $customerEntity->save(); $customerAddressEntity->save(); $salesOrderEntity->save(); $connection->commit();

-Usually entities are used in the module’s business layer to persist data.
-In contrast to most other classes in Spryker, entities are never injected, because they have state.
+Business layer to persist data.
+In contrast to most other classes in Spryker, entities are never injected because they have a state.
 Another way to retrieve entities is to use a query from the query container.

 You might use the following definitions to generate the related code:

 vendor/bin/console spryk:run AddZedPersistencePropelAbstractEntity: Add Zed Persistence Propel Abstract Entity